Models for the common knowledge logic: Introduction

 The system $\psomega$ includes the first two axiom schemas of (\ref{indpsmh}) and the following $\omega$-rule:

 It is shown in \cite{mey-vdh95} and \cite{knk-ngs-szk-tnk} that $\psmh$ and $\psomega$ are sound and complete with respect to the class of CKL-frames, respectively.
-Then, it follows immediately that the both systems are sound and complete with respect to the class of CKL-algebras.
-We write $\ckl$ for the set of formulas which are deriveble in $\psmh$ and $\psomega$.
-For the knowledge operators $\ko_{i}$ ($i\in\modalop$), we only assume the conditions for the normal modal logic $\logic{K}$.
-However, the results of the paper hold for models for $\logic{K}$, $\logic{D}$, $\logic{T}$, $\logic{4}$ and their combinations.
+Then, it follows immediately that both systems are sound and complete with respect to the class of CKL-algebras.
+We write $\ckl$ for the set of formulas that are derivable in $\psmh$ and $\psomega$.
+For the knowledge operators $\ko_{i}$ ($i\in\modalop$), we only assume the axioms for the normal modal logic $\logic{K}$.
+However, the results of the paper hold for models for $\logic{K}$, $\logic{D}$, $\logic{T}$, $\logic{4}$ $\logic{5}$ and their combinations.

-Then, we prove that the class of CKL-frames is modally definable, that is, there exists a set $S$ of formulas of common knowledge logic such that the class of CKL-frames is the class of Kripke frames in which $S$ is valid.

-We show that the class of CKL-frames is the class of Kripke frames in which $\lckl$ is valid.
+Then, we prove that the class of CKL-frames is modally definable, that is, there exists a set $S$ of formulas of the common knowledge logic such that the class of CKL-frames is equal to the class of Kripke frames in which $S$ is valid.
+In fact, we show that the class of CKL-frames is equal to the class of Kripke frames in which $\lckl$ is valid.
 On the other hand, we show that the class of CKL-algebras is not modally definable.
-Therefore, the class of modal algebras in which $\ckl$ is valid is not the class of CKL-algebras.
-We introduce the notion of MH-algebras, an algebraic counterpart of the system $\psmh$.
-Then, it is shown that the class of modal algebras defined by $\lckl$ is the class of MH-algebras and that the class of CKL-algebras is a proper subclass of the class of MH-algebras.
-As a corollary it follows that the class of CKL-algebras is not a variety.
-We also show that the free MH-algebras are CKL-algebras.
+We first introduce the notion of MH-algebras, an algebraic counterpart of the system $\psmh$.
+Then, it is shown that the class of MH-algebras is equal to the class of modal algebras in which $\lckl$ is valid.
+Subsequently, it is proved that the class of CKL-algebras is not modally definable.
+This implies the existence of a modal algebra validating the common knowledge logic, but does not satisfy $\acko x=\bigsqcap_{n\in\omega}\aeko^{n}x$.
+Additionally, we show that the free MH-algebras are CKL-algebras.